dotkai/MadLib/README.md

 * **Kral** : This is an alien language I invented with an interesting structure for writing syllables.
 English has consonants and nouns, kral has jiza, blen, and lurin.
 I made this to assist with creatng words, since making up massive amounts of words can be very tedious and takes away from programming time.
+Spaces are not removed since the primary purpose of the program is a grammar generator, not word maker.

 ```java
  d y o l e s l i o l r .